ALBANY

 And

-in 2007 she was admonished by the board for a lack of remorse.
+in 2007 she was admonished by the board for a lack of

 On

 Jan.
-26, parole commissioner Mary
+26, parole commissioner, Mary

-Tinning:
+Ross, asked Tinning:

-"This charge involved the murder of your 4-month-old child who was
+"This charge involved the murder of your 4-month-old

 smothered with a pillow, is this right?"